scikit-learn-contrib/hiclass/CONTRIBUTING.md

 ## General guidelines

-To contribute fork the repository and send a pull request.
+To contribute, fork the repository and send a pull request.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.